Lostky01/neo125m-finetuned-LM/README.md

+# ⚠️⚠️⚠️THIS AI'S LANGUAGE HAS NOT BEEN AUDITED SO IT MIGHT GAVE YOU A GOOFY RESPONSE OR NONSENSE

 # 🧠 GenZ Bot Fine-Tuning Script

 Welcome to the **GenZ Bot** fine-tuner — a glorious Python script that unleashes fine-tuning fury on **GPT-Neo 125M** using the Wikitext-2 dataset.